SIUE School of Business

 The SIUE School of Business is an academic unit of Southern Illinois University Edwardsville (SIUE) located in Edwardsville, Illinois, United States.

 History

-Prior to the development of the Edwardsville campus the school was established as one of six "Divisions of Academic Programs" for the Residential Centers in Alton and East St. Louis.
-Once the move was made to the new campus in 1965, these "Divisions" became the Schools of Business, Education, Fine Arts, Humanities, Science and Technology, and Social Sciences.
+Before the establishment of the Edwardsville campus, the school was organized as one of six "Divisions of Academic Programs" within the Residential Centers in Alton and East St. Louis.
+When the institution moved to its new campus in 1965, these divisions were restructured into the Schools of Business, Education, Fine Arts, Humanities, Science and Technology, and Social Sciences.

-The School of Business consists of the Departments of Accounting, Computer Management & Information Systems, Economics & Finance, and Management & Marketing.
-Together they offer thirteen majors and specializations at the undergraduate level and seven at the graduate level.
-The school also hosts the Army and Air Force Reserve Officers Training Programs.
-With few exceptions, classes for the school are held in Alumni Hall and Founders Hall.
+The School of Business includes the Departments of Accounting, Computer Management & Information Systems, Economics & Finance, and Management & Marketing.
+It offers thirteen undergraduate majors and specializations, as well as seven graduate programs.
+The school also hosts the Army and Air Force Reserve Officers' Training Corps programs.
+Most classes are conducted in Alumni Hall and Founders Hall.